jacentino/SqlFun/README.md

 * the extension for Oracle, adding some adaptations, like binding parameters by name, and allowing to use array parameters
 * the extension for SQLite, that allows to use date and time values

+Not all databases manage `SchemaOnly` behavior properly.
+* MySQL, PostgreSQL and Oracle performs well only for queries that return some results - commands not returning any are executed as with `Default` behavior
+* MS SQL doesn't recognize temporary tables in `SchemaOnly` executions, although, you can use table variables instead

 ## How it works
 Most of us think about data access code as a separate layer.
 We don't like to spread SQL queries across all the application.